Cosmological constant in a quantum fluid model

 \subsection{Vacuum energy due to a topological defect}

-A nonzero vacuum energy can be induced by the inhomogeneity of the vacuum in the quantum liquids.
-As an example of this phenomena, a topological defect called texture has been studied \cite{ca4,ca5,ca6}.
+It has been suggested that a nonzero vacuum energy can be induced by the inhomogeneity of vacuum in quantum liquids.
+As an example of this idea, it was studied a special kind of topological defect called texture \cite{ca4,ca5,ca6}.
 It was found that there is an equivalence among the energy gradient of twisted texture in $^3$He-A and the Riemann curvature of an effective space with time independent metric \cite{ca5}.
-By this reason the vacuum energy density induced by the texture is proportional to the curvature $k$.
+For this reason the vacuum energy density induced by the texture is proportional to the curvature $k$.
 As the universe is flat \cite{WMAP2007}, i. e. $k\approx 0$, then the induced vacuum energy density vanishes.
 However, the analogy with quantum liquids suggests naturally that the universe is flat \cite{ca5,ca9}.